tw-wuqian/infra-as-code-lab-exercise/Session_1_IaC_and_Terraform_Intro/README.md

 ### Steps/Tasks for Goals 1 and 2

 1. Create a new private repo in GitHub and call it "iac-lab-exercises-<placeholder:add_your_name_or_initials>" and git clone it locally.
 Navigate to this repo as you will now work from this location for all the rest of the lab exercises.
+We recommend making small commits to this repo at logicial moments througout the session.

 2. Create a main.tf at the root of the repo and add a [VPC](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc) resource with the following attributes: